-China data, steadying yuan lift futures
+Wall Street set to open higher on upbeat China data, firming yuan

-(Reuters) - U.S. stock index futures inched higher on Thursday as better-than-expected Chinese trade data and a steadying of its currency offered some comfort to investors rattled by an escalation in trade tensions and signals pointing to a recession.
+(Reuters) - Wall Street was set to open higher on Thursday as better-than-expected trade data from China and a steadying of its currency offered some comfort to investors rattled by an escalation in trade tensions and signals pointing to a recession.

-The yuan regained some ground even as China’s central bank set its official midpoint below the seven to the dollar threshold.
+The yuan regained some ground as China’s central bank set its official midpoint firmer than market expectations, signaling an intent to stabilize a decline in the currency.
 Exports from the world’s second-largest economy posted a surprise rise, while imports fell less than forecast.
 [CNY/]

-The latest data soothed some nerves after the S&P 500 on Monday posted its steepest percentage fall this year as the yuan slumped to its lowest in a decade.
+“It’s (data) very reassuring for investors because that shows the economics of the world aren’t degrading rapidly,” said Kim Forrest, chief investment officer at Bokeh Capital Partners in Pittsburgh.

+Markets have been roiled this week after a slide in yuan was perceived as China’s retaliation to President Donald Trump’s latest threat of imposing a fresh round of tariffs on Chinese imports.

 Signals from the bond market were ominous as well, with a closely watched U.S. recession indicator reaching its highest level since March 2007 on Tuesday.